Cyprus rescue package may equal half its economy

 "We will continue efforts to secure a bilateral loan, which can be used accordingly," government spokesman Stefanos Stefanou said.

-Cyprus has been shut out of international capital markets for more than a year, with yields on its 10-year benchmark bond at over 16 percent on Tuesday.
+Cyprus has been shut out of international capital markets for more than a year, with yields on its 10 year benchmark bond over 16 percent on Tuesday.
 Sidestepping EU aid earlier, it secured a 2.5 billion euro loan from Russia in late 2011.

 President Demetris Christofias, whose administration has been slammed by opposition for dragging its feet in both applying to the EU and taking measures earlier to shore up the island's economy, was to brief politicians later on Tuesday.

-Christofias has been accused by the opposition of ignoring warning signs that the economy was in trouble, suggestions the government strongly denies.
+Christofias has been accused by the opposition of being out of touch with reality and ignoring warning signs that the economy was in trouble, suggestions the government strongly denies.

-"It is a tragic coincidence," parliamentary speaker Yiannakis Omirou told state radio.
+"It is a tragic coincidence," Cyprus Parliamentary speaker Yiannakis Omirou told state radio.

-(Additional reporting by Jan Strupczewski in Brussels, Gernot Heller in Berlin and Georgina Prodhan in Vienna; Editing by Paul Simao, Anna Willard, John Stonestreet)
+(Additional reporting by Jan Strupczewski in Brussels, Gernot Heller in Berlin and Georgina Prodhan in Vienna; Editing by Paul Simao and Anna Willard)

 LONDON UK shares advanced on Friday as financials rose, with earnings in focus among smaller firms as Beazley jumped after a strong set of results.